lbsa71/kaustik-api/README.md

 # kaustik-api
-A small nodejs app to demo Kaustik API integration
+A small nodejs app to interface with Kaustik API.

+DISCLAIMER: This project is not in any way affiliated with Kaustik AB.
+There is no guarantee that this code will work at any time.
+Use at your own risk.